Google unveiled several new tech products, including Google Pixel, its latest smartphone, at yesterday’s #MadeByGoogle event.

 Tech junkies take note—Google has some good stuff coming up.
 We’ve summarized it all here for your reading pleasure.

 Google Pixel—Google’s New Smartphone

 Goodbye, Nexus—here comes Google Pixel.

-Kicking off the features of Google Pixel, the new smartphone has what Google calls “the highest rated smartphone camera.
-Ever.”
+Kicking off the features of Google Pixel, the new smartphone has what Google calls “the highest-rated smartphone.”
 This is based on tests by DxO Labs, which gave an 89—their highest score to date—to the Pixel.
 The Pixel also boasts unlimited photo and video storage, as long as they’re taken with your Pixel.
 And yes, before you ask, it comes with a headphone jack.

 Google’s introduction video to the Pixel flashes many other features by too quickly to read.
-We slowed them down and have listed them here:
+Slowed them down and have listed them here:

 - A metal unibody

 - 64Bit Quad-Core Processor